xmos/lib_ethernet/doc/rst/lib_ethernet.rst

    - RX0
    - Receive data bit 0

-Any unused 1-bit and 4-bit xCORE ports can be used for MII providing that they are on the same Tile and there is enough resource to instantiate the relevant Ethernet MAC component on that Tile.
+Any unused 1-bit and 4-bit xCORE ports can be used for MII provided that they are on the same tile and there is enough resource to instantiate the relevant Ethernet MAC component on that tile.

 .. _rmii_signals_section: